Ahrefs vs SEMrush: Which SEO Tool Should You Use?

 Which Tool Is Best for Rank Tracking?

-Both Ahrefs and SEMrush have rank tracking tools.
+Both Ahrefs and Semrush have rank tracking tools.

 Let’s see which one is the best.

-That said, SEMrush does have a few more features than Ahrefs here.
+That said, Semrush does have a few more features than Ahrefs here.
 For example, they have a “Visibility” score.

-The other thing that separates SEMrush is that they update tracked keywords pretty much every day.
+The other thing that separates Semrush is that they update tracked keywords pretty much every day.

-And Ahrefs only updates theirs once or twice a week (depending on your plan).
+Unfortunately, Ahrefs only updates theirs once or twice a week (depending on your plan).

 So if you’re someone that needs to stay on top of rankings changes, once per week may not cut it.

-In terms of rank tracking, SEMrush beats out Ahrefs.
+In terms of rank tracking, Semrush beats out Ahrefs.
 Both do what rank trackers are supposed to do: track your rankings.
-But SEMrush updates more often and has more robust features.
+But Semrush updates more often and has more robust features.

 Which Tool Has The Best Support?